-What is ABS Module? its Functions and How it Works
+What is ABS Module, its Functions, Diagram and Symptoms?

-The ABS module is a microprocessor that conducts diagnostic checks on the antilock braking system, utilising data from wheel-speed sensors and the hydraulic brake system.
+The ABS module is a microprocessor that conducts diagnostic checks on the antilock braking system, utilizing data from wheel-speed sensors and the hydraulic brake system.

 Well, in this reading, we’ll explore what an ABS control module is, its function, its diagram, how it works, and its symptoms.